Wish you knew exactly what to do with your child each day?

 Easy.
 Fast to set up.
 Minimal supplies.
 Packed with learning.

-But remember the units are themed so the activities “go together”.
+All the units are themed so the activities “go together”

 And the units are sequenced and build in their complexity as your child ages.
 These aren’t random activities set at a random point in time.
 Playing Preschool follows a clear line of progression: skills build and grow.